dfelinto/blender-manual/manual/modeling/geometry_nodes/volume/points_to_volume.rst

    The Points to Volume node.

 The *Points to Volume* node generates a fog volume sphere around every point in the input geometry.
-The new volume grid is called "density".
+The new volume grid is named "density".

 Inputs